NixOS/nixos-hardware/microsoft/surface/README.md

 ## Firmware, Drivers and Support Tools

+### WiFi

+For the Surface Go, please see the "Issues" sections below.

 ### IPTS

 IPTS is used on most of the Surface range, except for Surface Go and Surface Laptop 3 (AMD version).

-The firmware files from the [surface-ipts-firmware repo](https://github.com/linux-surface/surface-ipts-firmware.git) are only needed on kernel 4.19.

-On kernel 5.4 or newer you may also need the user-space `iptsd` daemon (below).

-### WiFi

-For the Surface Go, please see the "Issues" sections below.

-### IPTSD
+Older kernels used specialised firmware which used a method that's no longer supported by the more-recent kernels.

+Newer kernels use the kernel-space `intel-precise-touch` driver and user-space `ipstd` daemon.

-The `iptsd` daemon works with the `intel-precise-touch` driver to convert raw touch data into events for the HID / input sub-system.
+The `iptsd` daemon works with the `intel-precise-touch` driver to convert raw touch data from the kernel-space driver into events for the HID / input sub-system.

 - https://github.com/linux-surface/iptsd
 - https://github.com/linux-surface/intel-precise-touch